ifad/chronomodel/README.md

 The updatable view is created in the default `public` schema, making it visible to Active Record.

-All Active Record schema migration statements are decorated with code that handles the temporal structure by e.g. keeping the view rules in sync or dropping/recreating it when required by your migrations.
+All Active Record schema migration statements are decorated with code that handles the temporal structure by e.g. keeping the triggers in sync or dropping/recreating it when required by your migrations.

 Data extraction at a single point in time and even `JOIN`s between temporal and non-temporal data